jijiknair/newspjtdl/README.md

 (d)NLP analysis of data
 (3)Choose an appropriate model and predicted the result.
 (4)Real Time prediction of result using an unlabeled news article

+2.News Article Categorization Model
+#Code for Detecting if the news article is related to Palestine and categorize it under a new subcategory called "FreePalestine".

+3.abstractcreation
+Utilizes sumy library to generate a summary of a given article text using the LexRank algorithm.